Elizabeth Cady Stanton: History of Woman Suffrage

 In 1876, Anthony moved into Stanton's house in New Jersey to begin working with Stanton on the History of Woman Suffrage.
 She brought with her several trunks and boxes of letters, newspaper clippings, and other documents.
 Originally envisioned as a modest publication that could be produced quickly, the history evolved into a six-volume work of more than 5700 pages written over a period of 41 years.

 The first three volumes, which cover the movement up to 1885, were produced by Stanton, Anthony and Matilda Joslyn Gage.
 Anthony handled the production details and the correspondence with contributors.
 Stanton wrote most of the first three volumes, with Gage writing three chapters of the first volume and Stanton writing the rest.
 Gage was forced to abandon the project afterwards because of the illness of her husband.
 After Stanton's death, Anthony published Volume 4 with the help of Ida Husted Harper.
 After Anthony's death, Harper completed the last two volumes, which brought the history up to 1920.

 Stanton and Anthony encouraged their rival Lucy Stone to assist with the work, or at least to send material that could be used by someone else to write the history of her wing of the movement, but she refused to cooperate in any way.
 Stanton's daughter Harriot Stanton Blatch, who had returned from Europe to assist with the editing, insisted that the history would not be taken seriously if Stone and the AWSA were not included.
-She herself wrote an 120-page chapter on Stone and the AWSA, which appears in Volume 2.
+She herself wrote a 120-page chapter on Stone and the AWSA, which appears in Volume 2.